Back to MLP: A Simple Baseline for Human Motion Prediction: Experiments

 \subsection{Ablation study}

-In this section, we ablate different components of our approach on Human3.6M dataset.
+We evaluate below the influence of the different components of our approach on the Human3.6M dataset.

-\paragraph{Number of blocks.} We ablate the number of blocks $n$ in Table~\ref{table:tab_abla_layers}.
-Our proposed architecture can already achieve reasonable performance using only 2 blocks, with parameter size of 0.014M.
-And the network achieves its best performance with 48 blocks.
+\paragraph{Number of MLP blocks.} We ablate the of the number of MLP blocks $m$ in Table~\ref{table:tab_abla_layers}.
+Our proposed architecture already achieves good performance using only 2 MLP blocks with $0.014M$ parameters.
+The network achieves its best performance with 48 MLP blocks.

-\paragraph{Network Architecture.} In Table~\ref{table:tab_abla_net}, we ablate the components of our network.
-As shown in the table, the transpose operation and layer normalization~\cite{ba2016layer} is of vital importance to our network.
-Without the transpose operation, the network can only operate on spatial dimension of the motion sequence without merging any information across different frames, which leads to degraded results.
-This also reveals the fact that merging temporal information across different frames is the key of human motion prediction.
+\paragraph{Network architecture.} In Table~\ref{table:tab_abla_net}, we ablate the different components of our network.
+As the table shows, the temporal feature fusion and layer normalization are both of vital importance to our network.
+If the network just operates along the spatial dimension of the motion sequence without merging any information across different frames, it will lead to degraded results.
+However, if the network just operates along the temporal dimension, the network will still achieve comparable performance.
+Besides, the use of DCT transformation can further improve the performance slightly.

+\paragraph{Data augmentation.} In Table~\ref{table:tab_abla_aug}, we ablate the use of front-back flip data augmentation and find that the data augmentation slightly improves the performance.

-\paragraph{Loss.} In Table~\ref{table:tab_abla_losses} we ablate the importance of different loss terms used during training.
-As shown in the table, with the help of velocity loss $\mathcal{L}_{v}$, the network can achieve better performance on long term prediction while maintaining the same performance on short term.
+\paragraph{Loss.} In Table~\ref{table:tab_abla_losses}, we evaluate the importance of different loss terms used during training.
+As shown in the table, with the help of the velocity loss $\mathcal{L}_{v}$, the network achieves better performance on long-term predictions while maintaining the same performance on the short-term.

+\paragraph{Learning residual displacement.} In Table~\ref{table:tab_abla_res}, we analyze the importance of the proposed residual displacement and compare it to other types of residual used in previous works~\cite{martinez2017human,mao2019learning}.
+Our method aims to predict the differences between each future pose and the last observed pose, after the IDCT transformation.
+When predicting directly the absolute 3D pose (`w/o residual'), the performance drops dramatically.
+We also test other types of residual by either learning the residual in the DCT space, before applying the IDCT transformation (`Before IDCT') following~\cite{mao2019learning}, or learning the velocity of the motion (`consecutive') following~\cite{martinez2017human}, and both achieve inferior performance compared to our proposed residual displacement.